 You understand if the new appliance is intended for outdoor use or not.

 You avoid the frustration that can come from trying to operate a new home appliance without instructions!

 Unplug Small Appliances When Not in Use

 You are able to prevent unnecessary energy consumption by unplugging small appliances when not in use.
 This is because small appliances often include LED indicators, clocks and other energy-draining features while in standby mode.

 Unplug televisions, computer monitors, internet routers, video game systems, smart phone chargers and more to limit unnecessary energy consumption.
 Just remember, it is a good idea to keep DVRs and similar electronics plugged in to not miss their automatic background functions.

-For more tips on using home appliances safely, or to hire a local appliance repair company, please contact Quality Quincy Appliance Repair.
+For more tips on using home appliances safely, or to hire a local appliance repair company, please contact Quality Appliance Repair.
 Our technicians can repair all name brand household appliances!